 So no matter how you like to bet, Xpressbet is your way to play.
 Join us today to bet Laurel Park – Sign Up with Promo Code 125LAURELand Get $25 for Every $100 Bet, up to $125.

-Promotional offer valid through 12/31/2019.
-Open to new Xpressbet account signups and inactive DRF Bets members only.
-Active DRF Bets customers are ineligible to earn this offer.
-An inactive DRF Bets customer is defined as someone who has not placed a wager with DRF Bets in the last 13 months.
-To qualify, new account holders must make a qualifying deposit within 30 days of opening their account.
-Xpressbet will match the amount of that deposit, up to $100.
-Deposit Match Bonus will be deposited into qualifying accounts within 24 hours.
-Qualifying deposit types are Xpressfund® direct deposit (ACH), VISA, MasterCard, PayPal, GreenDot® MoneyPak®, PayNearMe®, NETELLER, GreenDot® @ the Register™, Wire Transfer, Personal Check, Money Order or in-person at an Xpressbet Welcome Center.
-Wagering credits are different from cash, and cannot be transferred, redeemed or withdrawn.
-Unused wagering credits will be withdrawn 30 days after they are deposited.
+*Promotional offer valid beginning 10/1/2019 and continues until further notice.
+Open to new Xpressbet customers and lapsed DRF Bets account holders only.
+A lapsed DRF Bets account holder is defined as someone who has not wagered with DRF Bets in the last 13 months.
+Wagering credits will deposited in $25 increments for every $100 wagered within 30 calendar days of sign up.
+To qualify for full $125 wagering credit, new account holders must wager $500 within 30 calendar days of sign up.
+Wagers that are refunded or canceled will not be counted as eligible wagers.
+Promotional wagering credits will be deposited by Xpressbet within one business day of reaching each $25 increment.
+Wagering credits are different from cash and cannot be transferred, redeemed or withdrawn.
+Customer has 30 days to use wagering credits.
+Unused wagering credits will be retracted after 30 days.
 Must be 18 or older (21 in AL, AZ, IA, IN, KS, NH, ND, WA) to open an account with Xpressbet, LLC and reside in a state where such activity is legal.
 Void where prohibited.
-Cannot be combined with any other offer.
 National Gambling Support Line 800.522.4700.